yashkanani/PyGraphCode/README.md

 ## Documentation

 - **Automated Documentation**: Documentation is automatically generated using Doxygen to ensure all project details and code usage are consistently updated and available.
+You can view the documentation [here](https://yashkanani.github.io/PyGraphCode/Documents/html/index.html).

 ## Code Coverage

 - **GitHub Actions for Coverage**: Includes GitHub Actions for automated code coverage reports.
 - **Coverage Tools**: Utilizes LCOV and GCOV for accurate coverage metrics.
+The code coverage report can be accessed [here](https://yashkanani.github.io/PyGraphCode/CodeCoverage/index.html).

 ## GUI Availability